negativetwelve/project-1/readme.md

 In order for our users to sign up, we're going to have them enter in both a `password` and a `password_confirmation`.
-Luckily, the `has_secure_password` method creates both of these fields for us as *virtual* attributes -- that is, they don't actually exist in the database, however, we're going to use them to generate our `password` and `password_digest` values.
+Luckily, the `has_secure_password` method creates both of these fields for us as *virtual* attributes -- that is, they don't actually exist in the database, however, we're going to use them to generate our `password_digest` value.

 To finally add the `has_secure_password` method to our User model, all we need to do is...add it to the User model!